Is 'Theory' Antithetical to 'Practice'?

 The coarseness of these distinctions is unhelpful and we need to move beyond the simplistic concepts of 'theory' and 'practice' as described above.
 Good design is impossible without a wise rapport (a situated cognition) that links thoughts, actions and experiences.
 Donald Schön created the term reflection-in-action to describe a more actively engaged mode of theory that is different from the more ponderous reflection of, say, Stephen Hawking, or Albert Einstein (see Harnessing Hidden Knowledge).
 Designers may be confused, partly because their traditions seem closer to the Crafts Guilds idea of 'knowing' as an outcome-oriented process, rather than with the monastic, truth-based idea of knowing, from which modern 'research' methodology evolved.
 Another factor is that we are short of appropriate terms to describe these important differences.
 Rather than identifying (design) 'practice' in opposition to 'theory' we can differentiate between the quest for 'knowledge-as-primary-outcome' and the quest for 'utilities-as-primary-outcome'.
 Seen from a systemic perspective, 'practice' might be characterised less by 'hands-on' activities and more by the sum of relations and agreed meanings that spread through the whole team.
 In any case, a better mapping of design procedures, with corresponding nomenclatures, is long overdue.

-Figure 3 - Revision of the Usual Distinctions Between 'Theory' & 'Practice'
+Softening the Binary Distinction Between 'Theory' & 'Practice'

 (this is unfinished work in progress).